Holborn Viaduct railway station: Reorganisation

-The station was not directly damaged by any action in World War II, but the hotel was hit by a bomb on 26 October, and then destroyed by fire overnight on 10–11 May 1941.
-The station was closed until 1 June as a result.
+The station was not directly damaged by any action in World War II, but the hotel was hit by a bomb on 26 October and was then destroyed by fire overnight on 10–11 May 1941; the station was closed until 1 June as a result.
 A signal box to the south of the station, and a nearby bridge over Southwark Street, were destroyed by overnight bombing on 16–17 April 1941.
 A temporary replacement opened on 29 September, with a permanent arrangement opening on 9 October 1942.